stealth-tech-startup/.github/profile/README.md

 - [Mockbin](https://github.com/stealth-tech-startup/mockbin)
 - [Docker Registry UI](https://github.com/stealth-tech-startup/docker-registry-ui)
 - [NPM Trends](https://github.com/stealth-tech-startup/npm-trends)
-- ~~[TypeScript UML Playground](https://github.com/stealth-tech-startup/typescript-uml)~~ We observes that UML related techonologies are generally not-well-developed or maintained.
+- ~~[TypeScript UML Playground](https://github.com/stealth-tech-startup/typescript-uml)~~ We observes that UML related techonologies today are not well maintained in general.
 The relfects the fact that UML will soon be replaced by a new code analysis paradim

 <details><summary>Useful Shell Commands & Links</summary>